Murder of Allison Baden-Clay: Prosecution appeal

 The decision of the Court of Appeal was controversial.
 There was a strong public reaction and a large rally was organised calling for an appeal to the High Court of Australia.
-On 18 December, a crowd estimated at around 4,000 people gathered in King George Square in the centre of Brisbane to support the proposal that the decision be appealed.
+On 18 December, a crowd estimated at 4,000 people gathered in King George Square in the centre of Brisbane to support the proposal that the decision be appealed.
 Some members of the legal profession, in turn, were vocal in defending the decision handed down by the Court of Appeal.
-Prominent Queensland lawyer Terry O'Gorman, for example, said that, "You don't have a murder case or any other case decided by who can yell out loudest in the media" and that "those who don't like it have to cop it because that is the law."
+Prominent Queensland lawyer Terry O'Gorman, for example, said that, "You don't have a murder case or any other case decided by who can yell out loudest in the media" and that "those who don't like it have to cop it because that is the law".
 However, in an unusual move, the Queensland Director of Public Prosecutions decided to appeal against the downgrade.
 The following year, on 31 August 2016, more than four years after Allison had died, the High Court of Australia restored the original trial murder conviction.